Zipnx/toy-blockchainpy/README.md

 # Toy BlockChain

-This is a rework of a similar test chain I made a while ago, which's code is borderline unreadable (let's be real, this will end up like that again)

-Built to be easy to understand how a blockchain works, in conjunction with PoW and such
+ToyChain, per it's name, is a blockchain meant to be used to toy around and learn more about the functionalities of blockchain distributed systems.
+Written in python for ease.
+The goal of this project is to enable more people to learn, experiment, and hopefully develop their own projects.

+At the final stages, I'd like to implement features such as RingCT, then again, should prob make sure TXs work to begin with

 ## Getting Started

+### Setup

-Setup a venv environment, activate it and install the required packages:
+Setup a venv environment, activate it and install the required modules:

 ```
 python3 -m venv ./venv/